yewshengkai/main/collated/main/yewshengkai.md

     public static final String COMMAND_ALIAS = "gm";

     public static final String MESSAGE_USAGE = COMMAND_WORD
-            + ": Selects and map the person adress to google map identified by the index number used in the last "
+            + ": Selects and map the person address to Google Map identified by the index number used in the last "
             + "person listing.\n"
             + "Parameters: INDEX (must be a positive integer)\n"
             + "Example: " + COMMAND_WORD + " 1";